 We’re not sure about you, but our style team have been noting the new arrival of olive.
 A great colour for either north or east-facing rooms, it works with a soft grey to create a tonal palette reminiscent of the outdoors.
 Andrew Martin’s Guatemalan Jungle will create a harmonious feel as will Stockwell Green by Mylands.
 It’s savoury, tasty and we can’t get enough of this restful interior colour.

 Thank you for reading our post which explores the paint trends we’re seeing in 2021.
-If you’re looking for gorgeous wall colour, made with high-quality ingredients – why not shop our range of custom-made paints?
+If you’re looking for gorgeous wall colour, made with high-quality ingredients – why not talk to us about custom-made paints?